lMarec/Whatsapp-send-messages/README.md

 ## Overview

 This Python script lets you send WhatsApp messages to any of your contacts directly from your computer using your phone number.
-It's ideal for automating reminders, greetings, or notifications via WhatsApp Web.
+It's ideal for automating reminders, greetings, or notifications via WhatsApp.
 It uses the [`pywhatkit`](https://github.com/Ankit404butfound/PyWhatKit) and [`pyautogui`](https://github.com/asweigart/pyautogui) libraries for automation.

 ## Features